-From the painting cross-section, five consecutive $64$×$64$×$1504$ tiles are extracted and concatenated along the depth direction.
-Since groundtruth endmember and abundance values are unavailable for real ATR-FTIR cross-sections, we qualitatively evaluate the two methods by spatial and chemical interpretability of the abundances and spectra.
-We focus on spatially localising the calcium oxalates, protein and metal soaps in the paint layers, and comparing it to their relative locations in qualitative reference maps in Fig. \ref{fig:crosssec-ftir} (a).
-In Fig. \ref{fig:crosssec-ftir} (b), we show the spectra of a few random pixels.
+From the painting cross-section, five consecutive tiles are extracted and concatenated along the depth direction.
+Each tile is a hyperspectral cube with $64 \times 64$ pixels and $1504$ spectral bands.
+Since groundtruth endmember and abundance values are unavailable, we evaluate the two methods qualitatively by spatial and chemical interpretation of the abundances and spectra.
+We focus on spatially localising the calcium oxalates, protein and metal soaps in the paint layers, and comparing it to their relative locations in qualitative reference maps shown in Fig. \ref{fig:crosssec-ftir}a.
+In Fig. \ref{fig:crosssec-ftir}b, we show the spectra of a few random pixels.
 In the extracted spectra, we observe that the signal is noisy.
 Moreover, around 2350 cm$^{-1}$, there are a series of peaks that are not due to the samples composition but rather due to ambient CO$_2$ and H$_2$O present during the measurement.
 These signals are generally ignored or filtered out by the analysts \cite{liu2022recent}.

 During our experiments, we fix the patch size to $5 \times 5$, while number of extracted patches are set to $20000$.
 All the models are trained on PyTorch on a $16$GB RTX GPU, using Adam optimizer for $500$ epochs, where the learning rate was empirically fixed to $0.005$.